Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Abstract

 \section{Abstract}

-Oversmoothing has long been identified as a major limitation of Graph Neural Networks (GNNs): input node features are smoothed at each layer and converge to a non-informative representation, \emph{if the weights of the GNN are sufficiently bounded}.
-This assumption is crucial: if, on the contrary, the weights are sufficiently large, then oversmoothing may not happen.
-Theoretically, GNN could thus learn to not oversmooth.
-However it does not really happen in practice, which prompts us to examine oversmoothing from an \emph{optimization} point of view.
+Oversmoothing has long been identified as a major limitation of Graph Neural Networks (GNNs): input node features are smoothed at each layer and converge to a constant non-informative representation, \emph{if the weights of the GNN are sufficiently bounded}.
+This assumption is crucial: if, on the contrary, the weights are sufficiently large, then oversmoothing may be compensated.
+Theoretically, GNN could thus \emph{learn} to not oversmooth.
+However, this does not really happen in practice, which prompts us to examine oversmoothing from an \emph{optimization} point of view.

-In this paper, we analyze \emph{backward oversmoothing}, that is, the notion that backpropagated errors used to compute gradients are also subject to oversmoothing from output to input.
-With non-linear activation functions, we outline the key role of the \emph{interaction} between forward and backward smoothing.
-Moreover, we show that, due to backward oversmoothing, GNNs provably exhibit many \emph{spurious stationary points}: as soon as the \emph{last} layer is trained, the \emph{whole} GNN is at a stationary point.
+In this paper, we analyze \emph{backward oversmoothing}, that is, the notion that backpropagated errors are also subject to oversmoothing from output to input.
+With non-linearities, we outline the key role of the \emph{interaction} between forward and backward smoothing.
+Then, we show that, due to backward oversmoothing, GNNs provably exhibit many \emph{spurious stationary points}: as soon as the \emph{last} layer is trained, the \emph{whole} GNN is at a stationary point.
 As a result, we can exhibit regions where gradients are near-zero while the loss stays high.
-The proof relies on the fact that, unlike forward oversmoothing, backward errors are subjected to a \emph{linear} oversmoothing even in the presence of non-linear activation function, such that the \emph{average} of the output error plays a key role.
-Additionally, we show that this phenomenon is \emph{specific} to deep GNNs, and exhibit counter-example Multi-Layer Perceptron.
-This paper is a step toward a more complete comprehension of the optimization landscape specific to GNNs.
+Additionally, we prove that this is \emph{specific} to GNNs, and does not necessarily hold for Multi-Layer Perceptrons.
+This paper is a step toward a more complete comprehension of the optimization landscape of GNNs.